luchagomez/cashier/Readme.md

 *EXPECTED RESULT*:
  - 3 item should be added to the cart.
- - The total price should be the one defined in the **products.yml** file for the product SR1 multiplied by 3.
+ - The  price should be the one defined in the **products.yml** file for the product SR1 multiplied by 3.

 ***TEST 5***